The Dispute Resolution Review: Italy

 The rules in general

-Arbitration on civil and commercial disputes is very common in Italy.
+Arbitration in civil and commercial disputes is very common in Italy.
 Although arbitration is faster and ensures a high level of technical expertise and confidentiality, court proceedings are often preferred as costs can be lower compared to ad hoc arbitration.

 The arbitrator's decision shall be legally binding on the parties and is as enforceable as a state judge's decision.

 The general rules governing arbitration are set out in Articles 806 to 840 CCP.
 Specific rules are established by Legislative Decree No. 5/2003 for corporate matters, and by Legislative Decree No. 50/2016 for disputes arising out of public procurement contracts.

 A dispute may only be referred to arbitration through a specific agreement of the parties (i.e., the arbitration agreement).
 To be valid and effective, the arbitration agreement must be in writing (not necessarily in a single document), and the concerned parties must have the legal capacity to enter into it.18

 An arbitration clause may also be set out in a contract.19